 There will be a message stating that Xero is bringing you back to Cliniko—don't leave the page:

-The page will refresh, and you will now see more information under the Integrate with Xero section:
+The page will refresh, and you will now see a new page called Edit your integration with Xero:

 That's step one!
-You still need to do a few more things.
+You still need to do a few more things, though.

 ☝️ Note: This is very important!
 The integration will not work until you complete these steps.